-There are two ways to write SQL in Hex: against a data connection or against a dataframe.
+- There are two kinds of SQL queries in Hex: Queries can run against a remote database or warehouse (data connection SQL), or against a local dataframe or .csv (dataframe SQL).
 Together, these two options let you execute some very powerful workflows.

 This decision is often made for you by the location of data.
-If data is in a database or warehouse, use Data connection SQL.
-If it's in a dataframe, then use Dataframe SQL.
+If data is in a database or warehouse, you must use data connection SQL.
+If it's in a dataframe or a .csv, you must use dataframe SQL.

 |Target Use||Connection SQL||Dataframe SQL|